RhetTbull/osxphotos/README.rst

 .. code-block::

-   > osxphotos
 Usage: osxphotos [OPTIONS] COMMAND [ARGS]...

+  OSXPhotos: the multi-tool for your Photos library.

+  To get help on a specific command, use "osxphotos COMMAND --help" or "osxphotos help COMMAND"; for example, "osxphotos help export".

+  To search help for a specific topic within a command, run "osxphotos help COMMAND TOPIC"; for example, "osxphotos help export keyword" to get help related to keywords when using the export command.

+  To see the full documentation in your browser, run "osxphotos docs".

+  Some advanced commands are hidden by default.
+To see all commands, run "OSXPHOTOS_SHOW_HIDDEN=1 osxphotos help".
+Some commands also have hidden options.
+These can be seen by running "OSXPHOTOS_SHOW_HIDDEN=1 osxphotos help COMMAND".

 Options:
-     --db <Photos database path>  Specify Photos database path.
-Path to Photos library/database can be specified using either
-                                 --db or directly as PHOTOS_LIBRARY positional
-                                 argument.
-If neither --db or PHOTOS_LIBRARY
-                                 provided, will attempt to find the library to use in the following order: 1. last opened library, 2. system library, 3.
-                                 ~/Pictures/Photos Library.photoslibrary
-     --json                      Print output in JSON format.
   -v, --version  Show the version and exit.
   -h, --help     Show this message and exit.

 Commands:
-     about      Print information about osxphotos including license. albums     Print out albums found in the Photos library. diff       Compare two Photos databases and print out differences docs       Open osxphotos documentation in your browser. dump       Print list of all photos & associated info from the Photos... exiftool   Run exiftool on previously exported files to update metadata. export     Export photos from the Photos database. exportdb   Utilities for working with the osxphotos export database help       Print help; for help on commands: help <command>. info       Print out descriptive info of the Photos library database. inspect    Interactively inspect photos selected in Photos. install    Install Python packages into the same environment as osxphotos keywords   Print out keywords found in the Photos library. labels     Print out image classification labels found in the Photos... list       Print list of Photos libraries found on the system. persons    Print out persons (faces) found in the Photos library. places     Print out places found in the Photos library. query      Query the Photos database using 1 or more search options; if... repl       Run interactive osxphotos REPL shell (useful for debugging,... run        Run a python file using same environment as osxphotos snap       Create snapshot of Photos database to use with diff command theme      Manage osxphotos color themes.
-     timewarp   Adjust date/time/timezone of photos in Apple Photos. tutorial   Display osxphotos tutorial.
-     uninstall  Uninstall Python packages from the osxphotos environment uuid       Print out unique IDs (UUID) of photos selected in Photos version    Check for new version of osxphotos.
+  about          Print information about osxphotos including license. add-locations  Add missing location data to photos in Photos.app using... albums         Print out albums found in the Photos library. batch-edit     Batch edit photo metadata such as title, description,... compare        Compare two Photos libraries to find differences docs           Open osxphotos documentation in your browser. dump           Print list of all photos & associated info from the... exiftool       Run exiftool on previously exported files to update... export         Export photos from the Photos database. exportdb       Utilities for working with the osxphotos export database help           Print help; for help on commands: help <command>. import         Import photos and videos into Photos. info           Print out descriptive info of the Photos library database. inspect        Interactively inspect photos selected in Photos. install        Install Python packages into the same environment as... keywords       Print out keywords found in the Photos library. labels         Print out image classification labels found in the... list           Print list of Photos libraries found on the system. orphans        Find orphaned photos in a Photos library persons        Print out persons (faces) found in the Photos library. places         Print out places found in the Photos library. push-exif      Write photo metadata to original files in the Photos... query          Query the Photos database using 1 or more search... repl           Run interactive osxphotos REPL shell (useful for... run            Run a python file using same environment as osxphotos. show           Show photo, album, or folder in Photos from UUID_OR_NAME sync           Sync metadata and albums between Photos libraries. template       Interactively render templates for selected photo. theme          Manage osxphotos color themes. timewarp       Adjust date/time/timezone of photos in Apple Photos. tutorial       Display osxphotos tutorial. uninstall      Uninstall Python packages from the osxphotos environment uuid           Print out unique IDs (UUID) of photos selected in Photos version        Check for new version of osxphotos.

 To get help on a specific command, use ``osxphotos help <command_name>``